mui/material-ui/pages/blog/material-ui-v4-is-out.md

 <p class="blog-description">Use the JS/TS toggle to see code in JavaScript or TypeScript</p>

 - **i18n**.
-People come to the Material-UI's documentation from all around the world.
+People come to Material-UI's documentation from all around the world.
 We want to include as many people as possible 🌎🌍🌏.
 We have completed the effort started in v3 by working on the Algolia search support, Google search indexing, Table Of Contents and Side Nav infrastructure.

   We would like to thank [Danica Shen](https://github.com/Domino987) and [Dominik Engel](https://github.com/Domino987) for their heroic work on the 🇨🇳 and 🇩🇪 translations, while not forgetting the other 348 (and growing) translators.
 - **Best practices**.
 We are now recommending the use of the hooks API over the classes API wherever possible.
 We have migrated a large portion of the demos to showcase a single approach.